philschatz/css-polyfills.js/README.md

 - all the [jQuery Selector Extensions](http://api.jquery.com/category/selectors/jquery-selector-extensions/) like `:has()`, `:lt()`

-# How to Use on a Webpage
+# How to use on a webpage

 It is easy to have the CSS Polyfills run on CSS files in the browser.
 Just add the following tags in `<head>`: